 Minimum height 1.10 metres/ Maximum weight 18 stone

 Tree Trekking plus a zip wire, I would choose this every time for the exhilaration of completing your challenge with a zip wire forest descent.
-And if you take part at Sherwood Forest there are 2 wires, 1 being over a lake.
+If you take part at Sherwood Forest there are 2 wires, 1 being over a lake.
 Let me tell you that took some stepping off the first time we did it.
 What a feeling when you have completed it.

 Minimum height 1.22 metres / Maximum weight 18 stone

-I found this activity a real challenge due to the sheer lack of space.
+But this activity a real challenge due to the sheer lack of space.
 It really does simulate the experience of caving very well, without the wet, cold and dark.
 Which for me that is a huge bonus as I am not sure I would be up for it in a real cave, making it a great family adventure.
 You feel challenged whilst feeling safe, and the boys loved it.